 ABOUT VEGANEASY Vegan Easy is a grassroots campaign which promotes veganism as the ethical, rational and earth-friendly lifestyle that it is.
-Through our 30 Day Vegan Easy Challenge, booklets, social media channels and outreach we have helped hundreds of thousands of people open their hearts and minds to veganism as a simple and effective choice they can make to save the lives of animals, live healthfully and lighten their eco-footprint.
 Vegan Easy was established in 2009 as an initiative of Animal Liberation Victoria.
 This edition of the Vegan Easy booklet is also supported by individuals and organisations including our Platinum Sponsors: Vegan Australia and Edgar's Mission.
 REFERENCES Find references for this booklet at veganeasy.org/references